tinglesoftware/dependabot-azure-devops/docs/extension.md

 Dependabot will log more diagnostic information when [verbose logs are enabled](https://learn.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/review-logs?view=azure-devops&tabs=windows-agent#configure-verbose-logs); i.e. `System.Debug` variable is set to `true`.

 When verbose logs are enable, Dependabot will also generate a [Flame Graph performance metrics report](https://www.brendangregg.com/flamegraphs.html), which can be viewed by [downloading the pipeline logs](https://learn.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/review-logs?view=azure-devops&tabs=windows-agent#view-and-download-logs), then locating the corresponding HTML report file in the `Job` folder.
-To understand how to read Flame Graph reports, see: https://www.brendangregg.com/flamegraphs.html#summary
+To understand how to read Flame Graph reports, see: <https://www.brendangregg.com/flamegraphs.html#summary>

 > [!WARNING]
-> When sharing pipeline logs, please be aware that the **task log contains potentionally sensitive information** such as your DevOps organisation name, project names, repository names, private package feeds URLs, list of used dependency names/versions, and the contents of any dependency files that are updated (e.g. `package.json`, `*.csproj`, etc).
+> When sharing pipeline logs, please be aware that the **task log contains potentially sensitive information** such as your DevOps organisation name, project names, repository names, private package feeds URLs, list of used dependency names/versions, and the contents of any dependency files that are updated (e.g. `package.json`, `*.csproj`, etc).
 The Flame Graph report does **not** contain any sensitive information about your DevOps environment.

 > [!TIP]
 > To mask environment secrets from the task log, set the `System.Secrets` variable to `true` in your pipeline.